abouolia/sticky-sidebar/docs/index.md

 ## Configure Your CSS

 Next you are going to need some CSS just to improve performance and prevent repainting on scrolling.
-Sticky sidebar plugin doesn't add below style as inline style so you need to add it manually in main stylesheet.
+Sticky sidebar plugin doesn't add below style as inline style so you need to add it manually in your stylesheet.

 {% highlight css %}
 .sidebar{